Arts, Humanities, & Social Sciences

 University of Central Missouri

-The disciplines in the College of Arts, Humanities, and Social Sciences (CAHSS) provide the major core of liberal learning at the University of Central Missouri and emersion in various disciplines including specialized training in the fine and performing arts.
-As such the College provides students with the academic foundation and experience needed for success in: designated careers, professional school, and advanced studies.
+The disciplines in the College of Arts, Humanities, and Social Sciences (CAHSS) provide the major core of liberal learning at the University of Central Missouri, and inspire students to be lifelong learners.
+Students receive immersion into various disciplines including specialized training in the fine and performing arts.
+As such, the CAHSS provides students with the academic foundation and experience needed for success in designated careers, professional school, advanced studies, and a world of ongoing change.Vision

-- Help to make UCM the intellectual and cultural center for the region.
+- Help to make UCM the intellectual and cultural center for the region and beyond.

 - Exemplify the teacher-scholar model through the philosophy and practice of continuous improvement in teaching and research at both the undergraduate and graduate levels.